 Pairing Suggestions for Cooked Beetroot

-Beets pair well with things like creamy goat cheese, tangy citrus fruits, hearty grains like farro, barley, or buckwheat and nuts for added crunch and texture.
-Walnut or pistachio oil is a great way to upgrade beets in salads.
-And beets go well with a variety of herbs and spices such as dill, fennel, chervil, or cloves and cinnamon.
+They also go well with buckwheat and nuts for added crunch and texture.
+Walnut or pistachio oil is a splendid way to upgrade beets in salads.

 Health Benefits of Beets